Celebrating 41 years as a society!

 dramatic roles such as Lohengrin, Parsifal,

-Klaus Florian Vogt studied horn and played for
+Florian Vogt studied horn and played for several

-Flensburg and then became a member of the
+debut in Flensburg and then became a member of

 he has been a freelance artist.